Natalia Cordova-Buckley: Career

 Cordova-Buckley earned her first American acting role in the sports drama film McFarland, USA (2015), opposite Kevin Costner.
-She almost quit acting before winning the role of Elena "Yo-Yo" Rodriguez in the ABC superhero drama series Marvel's Agents of S.H.I.E.L.D.
+She almost quit acting before winning the role of Elena "Yo-Yo" Rodriguez in the ABC superhero drama series Agents of S.H.I.E.L.D.
 (2013–2020), gaining further recognition in the process.
-During the series' fourth season, she headlined a 6-episode miniseries, Slingshot, which debuted online on December 13, 2016.
+During the series' fourth season, she headlined a 6-episode miniseries, Agents of S.H.I.E.L.D.: Slingshot, which debuted online on December 13, 2016.
 The series was nominated for the Primetime Emmy Award for Outstanding Short Form Comedy or Drama Series.

 In 2017, she guest starred as attorney Julia Ramos in the A&E horror drama series Bates Motel, where she worked opposite Vera Farmiga and Freddie Highmore.
 Also that year, she voiced the role of artist Frida Kahlo in the Disney-Pixar animated musical film Coco, which went on to win the Academy Award for Best Animated Feature.

 In 2018, Cordova-Buckley portrayed Det.
 Gavras in the crime thriller film Destroyer, opposite Nicole Kidman.

 Personal life

 Cordova-Buckley has been married to musician and actor Brian Buckley since 2011.
-Together, the couple reside in Los Angeles with their two dogs, Lorca and Bukowski.
+Together, the couple reside in Los Angeles.
+They have two dogs.

 One of her inspirations and role models was artist Frida Kahlo, whom she portrayed in Coco.